SublimeVentures/portal/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Also be sure to include only reward for first person that identifies bug Also let’s try to minimize our expenditure on bounty program kekeyar

 ## ToDo
-- pages - vault, dashboard merge
-- homepage datafeed
 - insert investment
+- Also be sure to include only reward for first person that identifies bug Also let’s try to minimize our expenditure on bounty program kekeyar
 - arty

 - try catch every query na backendzie / - support errorów